shdown/luastatus/plugins/network-rate-linux/README.rst

   ``in_array_form`` is not specified or ``false``), the result will be a dictionary (a table with string keys) with interface names as keys and datums as values.

+  Network counters can wrap around.
+In this case, the data on the corresponding network interfaces is simply not reported for the iteration where the wrap-around happened.

 * ``widget(tbl)``

   Constructs a ``widget`` table required by luastatus. ``tbl`` is a table with the following